 Respected authors, authorities and experts address issues of the science and history of, and lived experiences with, race in America through a series of free public events.

 A Cultural Conversation is an enlightening exchange of thoughts, opinions, and ideas about race in a safe space.
 For 90 minutes, small groups of friends, families and strangers can participate in a dialogue facilitated by local experts.

-Cultural Conversations will occur on Saturdays at 12:00pm and 2:00pm and Sundays at 2:00pm during the run of the RACE exhibition.
+Cultural Conversations will occur on Saturdays at noon and 2:00pm and Sundays at 2:00pm during the run of the "RACE" exhibition.
 These conversations are free and open to the public.
 Space is limited, and registration is required.

 Additional programmatic support is provided by BB&T; Burroughs Wellcome Fund; Duke University Center on Genomics, Race, Identity, Difference; the University of North Carolina; Triangle Community Foundation; Paul Green Foundation; NC Humanities Council; and YMCA of the Triangle.

 Media sponsors are Capitol Broadcasting, UNC-TV and Radio One.